Diminished Value Claim in 2025 (How to File & Win!)

 New York | No | N/A | N/A |

 Only a few states, including Georgia, North Carolina, and Kansas, require insurers to cover first-party DV claims under a policyholder’s own insurance.
-In most states, insurers exclude diminished value from collision or comprehensive coverage, making third-party claims the primary option.
+In most states, insurers exclude diminished value from collision vs. comprehensive coverage, so you’ll need to file a third-party claim.

 Each state also has a statute of limitations for filing a DV claim.
 The diminished value claim time limit typically ranges from two to six years from the accident date.
 Missing this deadline may result in a denied claim.
 Check your state’s insurance laws to confirm your rights and filing deadlines before pursuing a diminished value claim.